andrewmcodes-archive/rubocop-linter-action/docs/configuration.md

 # Description: The name of the check that will be created.
 # Valid Options: A reasonably sized string.
 # Default: 'Rubocop Action'
-check_name: "Rubocop Results"
+check_name: 'Rubocop Results'

-# Description: Version of rubocop that will be installed.
-# Valid options: 'latest' or a version number like '0.75.0'.
-# Default: 'latest'
-rubocop_version: 'latest'

-# Description: Extensions required to run your rubocop config.
+# Description: Versions required to run your RuboCop checks.
-# Valid options: Any rubocop extension, by default the latest gem version will be used.
+# Valid options: RuboCop and any RuboCop extension, by default the latest gem version will be used.
 You can explicitly state that
-# (not required) or use a version number like '1.5.1'.
+# (not required) or use a version number, like '1.5.1'.
-# Default: nil
+# Default:
-rubocop_extensions:
+#   versions:
+#     - rubocop: 'latest'
+versions:
+  - rubocop
+  - rubocop-rails
-  - 'rubocop-rails'
+  - rubocop-minitest
-  - 'rubocop-performance': '1.5.1'
+  - rubocop-performance: '1.5.1'
-  - 'rubocop-minitest': 'latest'
-  - 'rubocop-rspec': '1.37.0'
+  - rubocop-rspec: '1.37.0'

 # Description: Rubocop configuration file path relative to the workspace.
 # Valid options: A valid file path inside of the workspace.